 Upwork does not provide much transparency about each feature on its website beyond what’s mentioned above.

-If you want to train up workers to outsource work you know how to do, I’ve found Upwork an excellent source to find quality talent.
+If you want to train up workers, you can outsource work you know, I’ve found Upwork an excellent source to find quality talent.

 However, if you’re looking to hire skilled freelancers to do strategic projects, I recommend: